meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

    - Select **[!UICONTROL Add Credentials]**.

-   - Select the [!DNL Commerce] store view to connect to the marketplace.
+   - Select the [!DNL Commerce] store view that offers the products you want to sell on the marketplace.

      ![Configure connection between [!DNL Commerce] and [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/configure-commerce-to-marketplace-connection.png)